serinamai/Challenges-automation/README.md

 4. Selenium Wrapper: wrap up all selenium actions with Try - catch and Report which log info.
 It is necessary when debugging.

+P/s: In case, you are using the IntelliJ for execution, then you encounter the error `Test events were not received`, please refer this link (https://stackoverflow.com/questions/57795263/test-events-were-not-received-when-run-tests-using-intellij).
+Hopefully it could help to fix it.